GoodDogAI/robotai/README.md

 ## TODOs

-- [ ] Finish MsgVec
- - Timing
- - Rewards
+- Design appcontrold messages
+- Have appcontrold send messages
+- Does the msgvec config have to be refactored, into either a brain or separate config?
+- Add support for reading reward messages in msgvec
+- Add support to generate obs, act, reward, done from msgvec
+- Add obs/act verification messages
-- [ ] Encode depth frames
+- Encode depth frames
+- Add sentinel data to logs
+- Allow browsing depth vs vision frames
-- [ ] Implement odrive and head command messages
+- Implement brain sending action messages
-- [ ] Implement bag2log conversion
-- [ ] Implement bluetoothd
+ - Implement brain overriding those with appcontrold inputs
-- [ ] Stable baselines trainer
+- Bag2log conversion of other message types